riggs9162/dynamic-flashlight/README.md

-# Dynamic Flashlight
+# Dynamic Flashlight System
-Dynamic Flashlight is a tool that replaces the original flashlight from Garry's Mod or Half-Life 2 Base engine, and make it fully dynamic with it's light.
-Light emits as a glow on the players position and a projected texture which casts shadows on objects.
-This can improve realistic videos or roleplay servers, literally up to you.
+Dynamic Flashlight is a tool designed to enhance the original flashlight from Garry's Mod or the Half-Life 2 base engine, making it fully dynamic.
+This upgrade allows the flashlight to emit light that glows from the player's position and projects textures, casting realistic shadows on objects.
+This feature can significantly improve the realism in videos and enhance the atmosphere in roleplay servers, offering users a more immersive and visually appealing experience.
+Whether for cinematic purposes or gameplay, Dynamic Flashlight provides a versatile and powerful lighting solution.